TimothyTakudzwa/todo-app/README.md

    - To mark a task as completed, simply click on the checkbox next to the task.
    - To edit or delete a task, click on the task itself to open the task details page.
 From there, you can make the desired changes.

-That's it!
-You can now register as a user, log in, and access the admin portal (if necessary) to manage users.
-Use the provided admin credentials to access the admin portal.

-Remember to change the superuser credentials and promote regular users to admin status as needed for your application's user management.